noi-techpark/odh-docs/source/datasets.rst

 .. versionadded:: 2021.02 |odh| Virtual Knowledge Graph and description of underlying Knowledge Model

+.. versionchanged:: 2021.05 moved technical information for tourism and mobility to this section

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed